 2022 has started off as a challenging year for equity markets.
-Rising inflation concerns, soaring petrol prices and potential interest rate rises from central banks all contributed to what was a tough start to the year.
-The volatile markets felt some ease from a positive earning quarter, showing businesses were staying profitable in the uncertain times.
-However, this respite was short lived due to Putin’s invasion in Ukraine, bringing more distress to global markets.
+Rising inflation concerns, soaring petrol prices and potential rising interest rates from central banks all contributed to what was a tough start to the year.
+The volatile markets felt some ease from a positive earning quarter, showing businesses were staying profitable in uncertain times.
+However, this respite was short-lived due to Putin’s invasion of Ukraine, bringing more distress to global financial markets.
 The conflict brought with it heightened oil prices and further supply chain concerns, though markets did begin to see some relief at the end of the quarter as peace talks continued.

 Central Bank Actions

-Raising interest rates to combat inflation is normal, however the issue which central banks are currently facing is that whilst the tools to raise rates are there to impact the higher demand we see, it will not do much in terms of easing the supply chain issues the world currently faces – which have been pushing inflation higher.
-Policy makers will need to remain mobile in implementing policy to ensure the actions do not end up causing additional economic pressure.
+Raising interest rates to combat inflation is normal, however, the issue that central banks are currently facing is that whilst the tools to raise rates are there to impact the higher demand we see, it will not do much in terms of easing the supply chain issues the world currently faces – which have been pushing inflation higher.
+Policymakers will need to remain mobile in implementing policy to ensure the actions do not end up causing additional economic pressure.

 Francis Clark Financial Planning Portfolio Positioning